-CrisisWatch is our early warning and global conflict tracker, a tool designed to help decision-makers prevent deadly violence by keeping them up-to-date with developments in over 70 conflicts and crises, identifying trends and alerting them to risks of escalation and opportunities to advance peace.
+CrisisWatch is our global conflict tracker, an early warning tool designed to help prevent deadly violence.
+It keeps decision-makers up-to-date with developments in over 70 conflicts and crises every month, identifying trends and alerting them to risks of escalation and opportunities to advance peace.
 In addition, CrisisWatch monitors over 50 situations (“standby monitoring”) to offer timely information if developments indicate a drift toward violence or instability.
 Entries dating back to 2003 provide easily searchable conflict histories.

 Receive the best source of conflict analysis right in your inbox.